sparkflows/sparkflows-docs/docs/tutorials/analytics/transaction-data-analytics.rst

 Transaction Data Analytics
 ==========================

 This workflow reads in a dataset.
-It then prints the results from the sample dataset and analysing using graphs.
+It then prints the results from the sample dataset and analyses using graphs.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset.
-* It then print the results from the sample dataset.
+* It then prints the results from the sample dataset.
 * Analysing using graphs.

 .. figure:: ../../_assets/tutorials/analytics/transaction-data-analytics/1.PNG